kumar44-rajesh/NETFLIX-CLONE-/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 🙌 Author
-Nishant Kumar
+Rajesh kumar swain
-B.Tech CSE (AI & ML) | Full-Stack Web Developer
+B.Tech CSE (AI & ML)
-Portfolio | LinkedIn | GitHub

 “Code is like humor.
 When you have to explain it, it’s bad.” – Cory House